Eclipse Calculator – Eclipses in Arviat, Nunavut Territory, Canada

 Click on the Sun/Moon symbol in the “Looks like” column to see what the eclipse looks like during the different phases of the event.

-This eclipse is in progress during moonrise or moonset, so only parts of the eclipse is visible in Arviat.
+This eclipse is in progress during moonrise or moonset, so only parts of the eclipse are visible in Arviat.

 The animation's bottom edge represents an ideal, flat horizon, which is at the same altitude as the observer.Times are local for Arviat (CST - Central Standard Time).